 In the General tab you can define general properties for selected view settings.
-The properties you can define are Name, Description and the default expansion state for contents of expanded subprocesses.
+The properties you can define are Name, Description and the default expansion state for contents of expanded child diagrams.

-The options for the default expansion state for subprocess contents is either "Expanded" or "Collapsed".
-If you select the “Expanded” option, all expanded subprocesses are shown in expanded state.
-You can still collapse individual subprocesses on the flow chart, overriding this setting.
-Selecting the same view setting again will reset the subprocesses to the expanded state.
+The options for the default expansion state for child diagrams contents is either "Expanded" or "Collapsed".
+If you select the “Expanded” option, all expanded child diagrams are shown in expanded state.
+You can still collapse individual child diagrams on the diagram, overriding this setting.
+Selecting the same view setting again will reset the child diagrams to the expanded state.

-You can save the change you have made to the default expansion state by selecting the "Save State to View Settings" option from the pop-up menu in the flow chart.
-If you want to clear this setting, select the Clear Customizations button in the Flow Chart View Settings Properties dialog.
-This button has an effect only on the default expansion state for subprocess contents, not to any other changes you may have made to view settings.
+You can save the change you have made to the default expansion state by selecting the "Save State to View Settings" option from the pop-up menu in the diagram.
+If you want to clear this setting, select the Clear Customizations button in the Diagram View Settings Properties dialog.
+This button has an effect only on the default expansion state for child diagram contents, not to any other changes you may have made to view settings.

 To enable the validation warnings, select the Show validation warnings check box.
 For more information about validation warnings, see the Modeling Options Dialog.